1989 Ford Fiesta XR2 review: Retro Road Test

 Ford Fiesta XR2

 French hot hatchback fans will turn up their noses up at the little Fiesta, and with some justification.
-On a purely objective basis, it falls short.
-But it’s the 1980s hot hatch I’d spend my money on.
+As a driver’s car, it falls short.
+Nonetheless, it’s the 1980s hot hatch I’d spend my money on.

 Those pepperpot alloys, the front spotlights, that noisy exhaust note… it all adds up to a slice of nostalgia that seems ever more appealing.

 If you’re seriously thinking about buying an XR2, just take your time and choose carefully.
-A rotten one could lead to heartache.
+A rotten one could lead to headaches and heartaches.

 ALSO READ: